Mike-Gibson/raspberry-pi-dot-net-core-hello-world/README.md

 #### On Mac

-1. Configure SSH login to the pi
+1. Configure SSH login to the Pi

     1. Generate a new SSH key with `ssh-keygen -t rsa -f ~/.ssh/pi_rsa`

-    2. Add to authorized hosts on the Pi with `ssh-copy-id -i /~/.ssh/pi_rsa.pub pi@raspberrypi.local`
+    2. Add to authorized hosts on the Pi with `ssh-copy-id -i ~/.ssh/pi_rsa.pub pi@raspberrypi.local`

     3. In `~/.ssh/config` add